Clean data, before you migrate.

 Thorough on mine.

 You don't need to prep anything or clean anything up before we start.
+That's literally my job.

 01